Young Christian Workers: History

 Cardijn devoted the rest of his life to the movement, and in 1957 the JOC held its first world council in Rome.
-Cardijn served as an advisor to Vatican II and was made a Cardinal in 1965.
+Cardijn served as an advisor to the Second Vatican Council and was made a cardinal in 1965.

-In England, the first section of the YCW was set up by Father Gerrard Rimmer in February 1937 at St Joseph's RC Church in Wigan, Lancashire.
-Accompanied by parishioners Jim Tickle, Tommy Sullivan, Larry Sharkey, Pat Keegan, Jim O'Brien, and Frank Foster, Fr Rimmer travelled to Belgium to visit Cardinal Cardijn in the same year.
-Pat Keegan would go on to become the first International Young Christian Workers President in 1945, a post he held until 1957.
+In England, the first section of the YCW was set up by Fr Gerrard Rimmer in February 1937 at St Joseph's Church in Wigan, Lancashire.
+Accompanied by parishioners Jim Tickle, Tommy Sullivan, Larry Sharkey, Pat Keegan, Jim O'Brien, and Frank Foster, Rimmer travelled to Belgium to visit Cardijn in the same year.
+Pat Keegan would go on to become the first International Young Christian Workers president in 1945, a post he held until 1957.
 He then took the role of Secretary General at the World Movement of Christian Workers.

-Today's YCW
+Keegan also addressed the assembly of bishops at Vatican II in Rome.

+Modern era

 Nowadays the YCW is organized in Europe, Asia, Australia, Africa and the Americas.

 The international headquarters are located in Brussels, Belgium.
 The International YCW (IYCW) is a Non Governmental International Movement actively present in over 51 countries with members between the ages of 15 and 35.
 Thanks to its work with young people, the England branch is a member of The National Council for Voluntary Youth Services (NCVYS).

 The IYCW has 4 official branches, the Panafrican YCW, YCW of the Americas, YCW Europe, and YCW Asia Pacific.
 IYCW adopted "Social Protection for all" as its International Campaign for the next four years in the 12th International Council held in Thanjavur, India, from 29 September to 12 October 2008.

 In 2020, at their National Council, the Australian movement distanced itself from an exclusively Christian definition of faith to accommodate common values and shared beliefs from the broader culture.
 Fr.
 Joseph's imperative, to "bring the whole world to Christ", is now interpreted as a call to "forge traditions and expressions of spirituality that speak to our multi-cultural and multi-faith identity and to engage in interfaith dialogue in all our communities".